 Fabian had a strong 2018/19 season, with a decent output of seven goals and three assists for Napoli and his contribution to Spain’s under 21 European Championship victory.

-The Spaniard will perform well as a link between your defence and attack with 85 rated ball control and 81 rated short and long passing.
-A £52 million transfer fee and £75,000 a week in wages will land you the midfielder.
+The Spaniard will perform well as a link between your defence and attack, costing you around £55 million transfer fee and £75,000 a week in wages.

 Club: Tottenham Hotspur (on loan from Real Betis)

-This means you will have to wait until summer 2020 to sign Lo Celso who will likely cost around £65 million, if he has improved, and will demand wages of £120,000 a week.
-For this price, you’ll be securing the Argentinian’s 85 ball control and 83 rated short and long passing.
+This means you will have to wait until summer 2020 to sign Lo Celso who will likely cost around £60 million, if he has improved, and will demand wages of £110,000 a week.

 Ruben Neves (OVR 82 – POT 87)

 Neves’ five goals and three assists for Wolves last season do not tell the whole story, as the Portuguese midfielder played a vital role in his side’s seventh-place Premier League finish.